10 Golden Bay Must-Dos

 5. Go rock climbing in Paynes Ford

 Choose from 240 routes on this limestone crag climbing area near Takaka.
-Gear hire, guides and transport is available from Takaka.
+Gear hire, guides and transport are available from Takaka.

 Location: Entrance to Payne’s Ford is 3km south of Takaka at 1886 State Highway 60.